4d/docs/docs/web-studio/web-studio.md

 The properties panel gives you extremely granular control over your elements.

-After you select an element, you can edit its style in the properties panel.
-This also includes binding CSS classes to it.
+After you select an element, you can edit its properties using this panel.
+This includes style properties (as a rule, component properties and styling are separated).

+Using the properties panel, you can bind a CSS class to the element and define values individually.

 ![styles-library](assets/en/web-studio/properties-panel.png)

-Some visual properties (column size in datatables or grid areas for example) can be edited directly on the canvas.
+Some visual properties, such as column size in datatables or grid areas, can be edited directly on the canvas.

+When you edit CSS using the properties panel, it overrides the CSS defined for the component.
+Overriden properties have a blue dot in front of them.

 #### Example